Newcastle-Athletic Bilbao Champions League 05-11-2025 ore 21 | 00 | formazioni quote pronostici Magpies favoriti sui Leones

 Mercoledì notte potremo gustarci una sfida ricca di fascino tra Newcastle e Athletic Bilbao: nella splendida cornice del St. James’ Park queste due squadre saranno pronte a darsi battaglia.
 Non è un momento facile per i baschi: sabato sera hanno perso il derby ad Anoeta, gli infortuni continuano a limitare le scelte di Valverde e in .
 InfoBetting: Scommesse Sportive e Pronostici. 🔗 Leggi su Infobetting.com

+#CarabaoCup, crisi senza fine per il Liverpool.
+Avanti Arsenal, Manchester City, Chelsea e Newcastle - X Vai su X

 Carabao Cup, crisi senza fine per il Liverpool.
-Avanti Arsenal, Manchester City, Chelsea e Newcastle Vai su Facebook
+Avanti Arsenal, Manchester City, Chelsea e Newcastle - facebook.com Vai su Facebook

-Newcastle vs. Athletic Bilbao: Head-to-head record and past meetings before Champions League clash - legged affair, locking horns at St James' Park in a summer 2022 friendly, where Eddie Howe oversaw a 2- Come scrive sportsmole.co.uk
+Newcastle vs. Athletic Bilbao: Head-to-head record and past meetings before Champions League clash - legged affair, locking horns at St James' Park in a summer 2022 friendly, where Eddie Howe oversaw a 2- Riporta sportsmole.co.uk

-Newcastle United deja vu as £70m superstar serious doubt for Champions League clash - Some Toon fans viewed Yamal’s omission as a bittersweet moment, with St James’ Park robbed of witnessing a future great in action.
-Riporta msn.com